 For my young are all rearing young of their own

 And I think of the years and the love that I've known.

 What Do You See?

-The poem which appears below was written by an old aged lady, a patient in the geriatric ward of a hospital in Bath, England.
+The poem which appears below was written by an aged and wise lady, a patient in the geriatric ward of a hospital in Bath, England.
 It was found among her possessions by a nurse after she died.

 What do you see, nurses, what do you see?

 Are you thinking when you are looking at me --

 Who dribbles her food and makes no reply